 Gary and his wife, Mabel, serve in Taiwan, where they are starting a church among the Hakka people.
 There are 4 million Hakka in Taiwan, but only about 0.6 percent of them are Christians.
 The Meades been on the field for 21 years.

 “We were visiting this Hakka man with other church members.
 As we were chatting with each other, the Hakka woman in the photo noticed a practice writing book on the table with Scriptures in it.
-The old man told us that one of his grandchildren gave him the book so that he could learn to write Chinese characters.
+The old man told us that one of his grandchildren gave him the book.
 The woman was going over the lessons and asked him to read it out loud.
 A Hakka teaching another Hakka how to read Scriptures!”

 ‘The scenic route,’ by Brandon Fischer, Alaska